tomtclai/gs-consuming-rest-ios/README.md

 Test the client
 ---------------

-You can now open the app in the iOS simulator, where you see:
+You can now run the app from Xcode.
+It will open in the iOS simulator, where you see:

 ![Model data retrieved from the REST service is rendered into the view.](images/hello.png)